dagger/dagger/docs/current/sdk/go/guides/406009-multiplatform-support.md

 1. Pulling the base `golang` image for the host platform
 1. Configuring the Go compiler to target the specific platform

-The final image is still multi-platform because we initialize each `Container` with specific platforms after the cross-compilation has occurred.
+The final image is still multi-platform because each `Container` set as a `PlatformVariant` was initialized with a specific platform (after the cross-compilation has occurred, at the bottom of the `for` loop in the code above).

 ## Support for non-Linux platforms